rush-db/rushdb/docs/docs/rest-api/relationships.md

 ## Search Relationships

-Search across all relationships in the project.
+Search across all [relationships](../concepts/relationships.md) in the project.
+This endpoint allows you to query relationships with powerful filtering options.

 ```http
 POST /api/v1/records/relationships/search